What Does Car Insurance Cover?

 Besides determining the amount of coverage you want your policy to include, you will also choose between limited tort and full tort insurance.
 The difference in cost is usually small, but there is a distinct difference between what money you can recover depending on what you choose.

 Limited tort insurance is not always the right choice for everyone.
-The limited tort option covers actual expenses related to an injury caused by someone else.
-You will be rewarded compensation for physical damages but not any compensation for pain and suffering.
+The limited tort option allows you to sue the at-fault driver for actual injury expenses related to a car crash.
+You may seek compensation for physical damages but not any compensation for pain and suffering.

 Minor Price Difference